Inedo/inedo-docs/Content/proget/api/sca/issues/list.md

 order: 1
 ---

-*List Issues* is available as both a `pgutil` command and an HTTP Request, and will return an array of [IssueInfo Object](/docs/proget/api/sca#issueinfo-object) objects describing all issues in a project release.
+*List Issues* is available as both a `pgutil` command and an HTTP Request, and will return an array of [BuildIssue](/docs/proget/api/sca#buildissue-object) objects describing all issues in a project release.

 Note, that if there are no issues in a release, an empty array is returned.